totravel/minidocx/README.md

 ## License

-Distribution of library and components is under the MIT as listed in the file LICENSE.
-Examples and tests are Public Domain.
+minidocx is released to the public for free under the terms of the MIT License.
+See [LICENSE](./LICENSE) for the full text of the license.
+[LICENSE](./LICENSE) should be distributed alongside any assemblies that use minidocx in source or compiled form.